-An overlocker – also known as a serger – is a machine that has two needles, and four spools of thread.
-Rather than two threads that catch to form a stitch, an overlocker uses ‘loopers’ to wrap the edge of the seam in an almost zigzag like thread design.
+A serger – also known as an overlocker – is a machine that has two needles, and either three, four of five spools of thread.
+Rather than two threads that catch to form a stitch, a serger uses ‘loopers’ to wrap the edge of the seam in an almost zigzag like thread design.

 Overlockers and sergers are used mostly on knit fabrics as they thread used and the stitching method allows the fabric to ‘stretch’ without snapping the thread.

 I have had a Brother 1034 for over ten years now, and it is still going strong.
 This is the more modern version from Brother!
 An overlocker / serger is not an essential machine, so only look into these once you are comfortable sewing, and know that you will sew knit fabrics in the future!